Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 # Milestone Report

-Huhuu & happy day there again, here the second submission of the Milestone 1 Proof of Achievement (PoA) since the first one lacked stated deliverables:
+Huhuu & happy day there again, here the second submission of the Milestone 1 Proof of Achievement (PoA) since the first one lacked a few stated deliverables as pointed out by the Milestone Reviewers.
+Here now the updated report...

 ## What wanted to be achieved in this milestone: